 October is ringing in the chilly temps even for us Floridians this week.
-Can you believe it’s actually going to be in the 40’s here near Orlando?
-I am actually super excited because I have an opportunity to share another great recipe with Y’all today that our family loves; Hamburger Soup aka Poor Man’s Soup.
+Can you believe it’s going to be in the ’40s here near Orlando?
+I am super excited because I have an opportunity to share another great recipe with Y’all today that our family loves; Hamburger Soup, aka Poor Man’s Soup.

-Heck, I’m so excited, I think I might have to entice my Hunni Bunny to start a fire in the fire pit and enjoy this chilly fall evening with him by the fire listening to a little Chris Stapleton in the cool weather we Floridians seldom see.
+Heck, I’m so excited, I think I might have to entice my Hunni Bunny to start a fire in the fire pit and enjoy this chilly fall evening with him by the fire listening to a little Chris Stapleton in the cold weather we Floridians seldom see.
 I see romance in our future tonight * wink *

-One of the other things I love about this recipe is the veggies, yep I ‘m a veggie girl.
+One of the other things I love about this recipe is the veggies, and yep I ‘m a veggie girl.
 I love them to pieces.
-I usually use an organic blend of peas, carrots, green beans, and lima beans, however, this time I only had a mixture of carrots, peas, and corn in the freezer so that’s what I used today.
+I usually use an organic blend of peas, carrots, green beans, and lima beans; however, this time, I only had a mixture of carrots, peas, and corn in the freezer, so that’s what I used today.

-Easy To Make Hamburger Soup
+Things Needed to make Make Hamburger Soup

 - 1 and 1/2 pounds lean ground beef

-- 1 medium diced yellow onion
+- One medium diced yellow onion

-- 4 cloves of garlic minced
+- Four cloves of garlic minced

-- 2 cups diced peeled potatoes
+- Two cups diced peeled gold skin potatoes

 - 1-16-ounce organic frozen mixed vegetables